Brazil Custom Group Vacation Package and Tour – Salvador and Morro de Sao Paulo Carnival (8 Nights)

 9:00 – 11:30 -During the tour, you will pass by some the most stunning points of Salvador including the São Marcelo Fort, the Bonfim Church, and Tainheiros Cove.
 You will have the opportunity to stop at Ilha de Maré to take pictures and enjoy the stunning views of this tropical island.
 Next we will head towards Ilha dos Frades following the coast of Ilha de Maré.
 We will reach the beach of Loreto with its charming colonial church that overlooks the island of Bom Jesus.

 11:30 – 12:30– You will have the opportunity to swim at Loreto Beach on Ilha das Frades and also enjoy the relaxing natural pools.
-Don’t be shy about showing some skin, as men in Brazil are accustomed to wearing a sunga, known as a Brazilian speedo.

 12:30 – 14:30 – You will return to the Schooner Resort boat that will anchor at the Loreto Cove, one of the most protected places in the bay with an array of tropical vegetation.
 Here there will be served an exclusive buffet lunch prepared by the Chef.